-Variances and Exemptions: State Board permission to exceed an MCL or not comply with a treatment technique under certain conditions.
+Variances and Exemptions: Permissionsfrom the State Water Resources Control Board (State Board) to exceed an MCL or not comply with a treatment technique under certain conditions.

 Level 1 Assessment: A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.